BeSpunky/angular-zen/CONTRIBUTING.md

 1. Develop your feature or fix making [small and precise commits](#commits)
 2. [Test your work](#testing)
 3. [Document your work](#documenting)
-4. Remember to push your work each now and then, so it is safely backed-up.
+4. Remember to push your work every now and then, so it is safely backed-up.

 ##### Branching
 * Always create your branch out of the `development` branch.